What does Earth look like from outer space? And … how far away from Earth can we be and see it still with our own eyes?

 Finally, speeding outward from the Earth and moon system, you pass the orbits of the planets Mars, Jupiter and Saturn.
-From all of these worlds, Earth looks like a star, which gets fainter as you get farther away.
+Indeed, from all of these worlds, Earth looks like a star, which gets fainter as you get farther away.

-The images above are from Saturn, the sixth planet outward in orbit around the sun.
 I’ve never seen any image of Earth from Uranus or Neptune or any other body beyond Saturn’s orbit.
-Only five spacecraft from Earth – the two Voyager spacecraft, the two Pioneers, and the New Horizons spacecraft, which passed Pluto in 2015 – have ever ventured that far.
+To be sure, only five spacecraft from Earth – the two Voyager spacecraft, the two Pioneers, and the New Horizons spacecraft, which passed Pluto in 2015 – have ever ventured that far.
 Those craft weren’t designed to look back at Earth, and, to my knowledge, they didn’t capture images of Earth from distances beyond Saturn.

 But, speaking theoretically now, could Earth be seen from distances beyond Saturn?

 Specifically, speaking only in terms of Earth’s brightness, the answer is yes.
 Our world doesn’t become too faint to see with the eye alone until far beyond Neptune’s orbit, at around 9 billion miles (14 billion km) from home.
 Now, consider Pluto’s orbit.
 It’s highly elliptical, stretching from just 2.7 billion miles (4.4 billion km) to over 4.5 billion miles (7.3 billion km) from the sun.
-Pluto is within the limiting distance at which – if we just consider brightness alone, no other factors – we should be able to see Earth with the eye alone.
+Overall, Pluto is within the limiting distance at which – if we just consider brightness alone, no other factors – we should be able to see Earth with the eye alone.

 But there is another factor.
 As you go outward from Earth, our world appears closer and closer to the blazing sun.
 As you get farther away, the sun’s glare begins to overwhelm the view of Earth.
 From Pluto – even though Earth would be bright enough to see – you probably couldn’t see it in the sun’s glare.

-So that is the answer to the question of how far you could be from Earth, and still see it with your own eyes.
+What is the answer to the question of how far you could be from Earth, and still see it with your own eyes?
 Although no one knows for sure because no one has tried it (and because human eyesight varies from person to person), the Earth would become impossible to see with the eye somewhere beyond Saturn’s orbit.